Flexiana/framework/doc/how-to.md

     (assoc state :side-effect side-effects/login)))
 ```

-This is the place for inject the database query too:
+This is the place for injecting the database query, too:

 ```clojure
 (defn action